BrianMiller793/rust-examples/README.md

 **minigrep**: An example of a command-line utility.
 This modifies the code from the example to use a function pointer in a structure.

+**queens**: Yet another solution to the N-Queens problem.
+This uses constraints instead of back-tracking.